You should have working smoke alarms fitted on every level of your home.

 Smoke alarms give you vital time to ‘get out, stay out and call 999’ if ever you’re unlucky enough to have a fire.

 And it’s crucial that you test them regularly – we advise once a week.
-You can use the ‘follow’ button to get our Twitter #TestitTuesday reminders.
+Follow us on Twitter for our #TestitTuesday reminders.

 A smoke alarm with the batteries missing is useless.
 If you must take the battery out, make sure you replace it there and then.